makerdao/pymaker/README.md

 ### `keeper-sai-maker-etherdelta`

-SAI keeper to act as a market maker on EtherDelta, on the ETH/SAI pair.
+Keeper to act as a market maker on EtherDelta, on the ETH/SAI pair.

 Due to limitations of EtherDelta, **the development of this keeper has been discontinued**.
 It works most of the time, but due to the fact that EtherDelta